alexpinette/rubbish/README.md

 ### Features

-- Multiple categories: Rare words, Scientific names, Film taglines, Famous people
+- Multiple categories: Rare words, Famous people, Movie titles, Laws
 - Support for custom definitions
 - Ability to double bluff for extra points
 - AI/NPC guesses to make the game more interesting